panjan/blog/_posts/2019-07-08-smart-heater.md

 ## Conclusion

 We made a regular electric heater a lot smarter for about €15.
 Then we flashed it with open-source software and secured it from hacking.
 Nice!
-Now it's time to take it further.
-How about making a Nest-like thermostat using Home Assistant and a thermometer?
-I'd love to hear about your projects in the comments section.